 Dickens, Charles.
 Bleak House.
 Bradbury and Evans, London, 1853 (serialized 1852-1853).

 After I read War and Peace and Middlemarch it started to look like 19th century novels were going to be wonderful treats that I had missed.
 This one convinced me otherwise.
 Where Tolstoy’s deep emotional truth and Eliot’s precise moral insight were always clear, I found Charles Dickens more into narcissistic melodrama and, underneath, stuffy Victorian ethics.
-I heard vitriolic irony and a crazy plot that rivaled the TV serial Homeland, but I ended with prissiness and moral simplicity left to gristle on.
+I heard vitriolic irony and a crazy plot that rivaled the TV serial Homeland, but I ended with prissiness and moral simplicity left ringing in my ears.

 Lawyers, destitute poverty-stricken urchins and babies, a Colombo-like detective, faithful servants and their families, soldiers, vicious misers, obsessives, psychotics, blowhards, parasites, and others abound, Dickens weaving their lives, loves, avarice, and other often obscure motives among those of the main characters.
 Dickens famously accurately pictures smallpox, seizure, and stroke, but his having one character spontaneously combust wouldn’t be found in any pathology textbook.
 Consistent with the soap-opera publication of the original there are many questions temporarily left unanswered and hairpin plot reversals.